nekketsuuu/rill-dockerfiles/README.md

 ## About

-This repository contains some [Docker](https://www.docker.com/) container definitions for [Rill programming language](https://github.com/yutopp/rill).
+This repository contains some [Docker](https://www.docker.com/) container definitions for [the Rill programming language](https://github.com/yutopp/rill).

 ## Containers